 *This project is part of the Hello Lovely blog tour.
 The fabrics were provided by Riley Blake Designs. the pattern and opinions are all mine

 If you were to take a peek in my craft room you might realize that I love notebooks, especially composition notebooks.
-They are inexpensive and readily available and I love the size of them.
-I use them all the time to keep track of projects I’m working on, notes from podcasts, books and talks I listen to, and as my bullet journal where I track to do lists, goals and basically my whole life.
-It’s no wonder that I have designed multiple variations of fabric notebook covers (like my Ruffle Notebook Cover) what with my plethora of notebooks on hand, but this is my favorite one yet!
-I just love the display of all the pretty fabrics, the pen/pencil holder on the front and the zipper pocket on the back.
+I use them all the time to keep track of projects I’m working on, notes from podcasts, and as my bullet journal where I track to do lists, goals and basically my whole life.
+It’s no wonder that I have designed multiple variations of fabric notebook covers (like my Ruffle Notebook Cover), but this Composition Notebook Planner Cover is my favorite one yet!
+Designed to be the ultimate bullet journal cover, I just love the display of all the pretty fabrics, the pen/pencil holder on the front and the zipper pocket on the back.
 It’s useful, lovely and organized- all in one fun project.